-Private-Public Partnerships Require Trust, say State Broadband Officers
+Private-Public Partnerships Require Trust, Say State Broadband Officers

 Funding

-Private-Public Partnerships Require Trust, say State Broadband Officers
+Private-Public Partnerships Require Trust, Say State Broadband Officers

 As federal funding rolls out, states and local communities must consider partnerships with local service providers.